 - Caffeine Safe Limits: Calculate Your Safe Daily Dose

-Mental health stigma can be prevent those who have it from achieving academic success.
-According to surveys reported on by the National Alliance on Mental Illness, 47 percent of students with schizophrenia drop out of college, and 70 percent of students with bipolar disorder are more likely to drop out of college than those with no diagnosed mental illness.
+Mental health stigma can prevent those who have it from achieving academic success.
+According to surveys reported on by the National Alliance on Mental Illness, 47% of students with schizophrenia drop out of college, and 70% of students with bipolar disorder are more likely to drop out of college than those with no diagnosed mental illness.

-In order to accept and be open about mental illness, you need to respond to inappropriate and insensitive comments about mental health.
+To accept and be open about mental illness, you can respond to inappropriate and insensitive comments about mental health.
 The American Psychiatric Association suggests:

-- Being open about your own mental health issues, as long as you are comfortable doing so.
+- Being open about your own mental health issues, as long as you’re comfortable doing so.
 Demonstrate that your illness does not define you.